SegiH/WatchList-Backend/README.md

 1. Set the environment variable AUTH_KEY to a password of your choice.
 You will need to enter this in the front end app
 1. See note above if you want to enable IMDB search in the app
 1. Run `node watchlistbackend.js`
+1. Visit http://localhost:8080/swagger to view the documentation for each endpoint